Suchada-pae/my-first-project/README.md

             </div>
         </header>

-And these codes running on css:
+- These codes running on css to control the position and size of the image:

         header {
             margin: 0;
         }

         .logo {
             background: url("../images/album1.jpg");
             background-position: center;
             background-repeat: no-repeat;
             background-size: cover;
             width: 100%;
             min-height: 400px;
             transition: all .5s ease-in-out;
             -moz-o-transition: all .5s ease-in-out;
             -webkit-o-transition: all .5s ease-in-out;
         }

   #### - A navigation menu

 I divided my website into 5 categories which is comprised of home, music, event, about and contact pages.
-For the details of each page I will explain later.
+For more details of each page, I will explain later.
 As you can see on the website, the color of the nav bar that I picked is blue color(#3AACD1).
 The reason for my chosen color for the nav bar is I would like to make the color of each part on the website has the same tone of color which match with the logo picture.

-So to make the nav menu, I used these codes on html:
+-To make the nav menu, I used these codes on html:

             <!--navigation menu-->
                 <div class="row bg-color-nav">